shawilly/kogarashi.nvim/README.md

 <hr/>

-<h4 align="center">A winter-leaning Neovim colorscheme with restrained contrast, warm parchment text, and broad plugin coverage.</h4>
+<h4 align="center">A Neovim colorscheme shaped around kogarashi, the cold wind that signals the arrival of winter.</h4>

 <hr/>